Floorp-Projects/Floorp/testing/perfdocs/generated/talos.rst

    * contact: :ochameau and devtools team
    * source: `damp <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/tests/devtools>`__
    * type: `Page load`_
-   * measuring: Developer Tools toolbox performance.
-Split in test suites covering different DevTools areas (inspector, webconsole, other).
+   * measuring: Developer Tools toolbox startup, shutdown, and reload performance
    * reporting: intervals in ms (lower is better)
    * see below for details
    * data: there are 36 reported subtests from DAMP which we load 25 times, resulting in 36 sets of 25 data points.
    * summarization:
       * subtest: `ignore first`_ data point, then take the `median`_ of the remaining 24 data points; `source: test.py <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/test.py#l356>`__
-      * suite: No value for the suite, only individual subtests are relevant.
+      * suite: `geometric mean`_ of the 36 subtest results.
    * description:
     To run this locally, you'll need to pull down the `tp5 page set <#page-sets>`__ and run it in a local web server.
 See the `tp5